ItsBarryZ/BKMK/README.md

 A chatGPT-powered web app to do Q&A with your bookmarks using retrieval augmented generation

 ### Motivation:
 1. [My friend](https://www.linkedin.com/in/michael-agaby/) and [I](https://www.linkedin.com/in/yijing-barry-zhang/) both have an overflowing knowledge base stored in our bookmarks.
-We wanted to have a Bing-like experience with that knowledge base
+We wanted to have a Bing-like experience interacting with that knowledge base
 2. It's just one of those afternoons where two non-engineers want to build something :3